Khorlane/CM32/README.md

 # CM32

-Small C compiler (CM32) for the MMURTL OS that emits 80386 assembly for the DASM assembler.
+Small C compiler (CM32) from MMURTL (a 32-bit operating system by Richard A. Burgess) that emits 80386 assembly for the DASM assembler.

 ## Overview
 - Origin: Part of MMURTL by Richard A. Burgess (see header comments in `CM32.c` for original authorship and license notes).